 At age 32, Jessica was diagnosed with ADHD and GAD – generalized anxiety disorder.

 – I’ve struggled with depression all my life but I thought that ADHD only applied to hyperactive boys.
-I’ve since then learnt that eating disorders, self-harming behaviours and depression in women can be signs of underlying ADHD.
+I’ve since then learned that eating disorders, self-harming behaviours and depression in women can be signs of underlying ADHD.
 This finally gave me an explanation for the way I’ve been feeling, she says.

-Jessica juggles a lot in her life – she works fulltime, runs a publishing business on the side and does a lot of public speaking.
-She ascribes her energy and drive to the ADHD – it can sometimes be a super power.
+Jessica juggles a lot in her life – she works full-time, runs a publishing business on the side, and does a lot of public speaking.
+She ascribes her energy and drive to the ADHD – it can sometimes be a superpower.
 But there are downsides as well.
 Jessica sometimes works too hard, find it difficult to notice when boundaries are crossed.
 She also struggles with time perception and short-term memory.
 The GAD diagnosis adds a strong sense of worry about everyday life situations.
 This was magnified when she had her first baby.

 The Write Your Self training opened doors

-Writing has always been a therapeutic tool for Jessica, and for a long time she looked for a way to offer this tool to other people.
+Writing has always been a therapeutic tool for Jessica, and for a long time, she looked for a way to offer this tool to other people.
 When Write Your Self announced the training, Jessica was one of the first to sign up.